-Latissimus dorsi is a broad, flat muscle that connects the mid-back, low-back, and pelvis to the humerus through the thoracic vertebrae, clavicle, and scapula.
+The anatomy of latissimus dorsi seems simple but ends up attaching to more bones in the back than almost any other muscle.
+It connects the mid-back, low-back, and pelvis to the humerus through the thoracic vertebrae, clavicle, and scapula.

 Origin – through the lumbar aponeurosis, it attaches to T7-T12, sacrum, and ilium.
 It also attaches to the last 3-4 ribs along the lateral border of this muscle.

 Insertion – the lateral lip of the bicipital groove, usually fused with the tendon of teres major.